Manafort’s former son-in-law charged with new fraud schemes

-LOS ANGELES (AP) — Paul Manafort’s son-in-law appeared in court Wednesday on charges that he pulled a series of fraud schemes while awaiting sentencing in federal court for similar crimes.
+LOS ANGELES (AP) — Paul Manafort’s former son-in-law appeared in court Wednesday on charges that he pulled a series of fraud schemes while awaiting sentencing in federal court for similar crimes.

 Jeffrey Craig Yohai, 36, was charged with identity theft and conspiring to commit wire fraud involving a $6 million investment scheme and floating $500,000 in fraudulent checks.